How Athyna Makes Remote, Work

 Documentation first

-We use Notion to document absolutely everything inside of the organisation.
-If it exists, and it is live, it is either built in Notion, or it is embedded (or at the very worst, linked) in the correct Notion page.
+We use Notion to document absolutely everything inside the organisation.
+If it exists and is live, it is either built in Notion or embedded—or, at the very worst, linked—on the correct Notion page.

 Documenting everything also means having less screen-time burden for the team.
 Nothing sucks the life out of someone more than meeting after meeting after meeting.
 You can minimise this by being documentation first.